Black Unity

 Black Unity is a composition and album by jazz saxophonist Pharoah Sanders, recorded and released in late 1971.
-The whole album consists of a single thirty-seven-minute track, which was described by critic Joe S. Harrington as "an exercise in sustained harmonic groove that cannot be beaten" when he listed it at #38 on his Top 100 Albums.
+The whole album consists of a single thirty-seven-minute track, which was described by critic Joe S. Harrington as "an exercise in sustained harmonic groove that cannot be beaten" when he listed it at No. 38 on his Top 100 Albums.
 The compact disc reissue of 1997 unites the two parts as a single track, timed at 37:21.

 Reception

 In a review for AllMusic, Thom Jurek wrote: "The only cut on the album is 'Black Unity,' over 37 minutes of pure Afro-blue investigation into the black sounds of Latin music, African music, aborigine music, and Native American music, with a groove that was written into the standard three-chord vamp Sanders used, opening up a world of melodic and tonal possibilities while also bringing a couple of stellar talents to the fore...
 This is a solid, moving piece of work that seals the cracks in Sanders' vocabulary.
 His arrangement and the staggering of solos into the whole are magnificent.
 Here was Sanders as he saw himself in the mirror, a mass of contradictions, and the embodiments of the full fury and glory of music in one man."

 The authors of The Penguin Guide to Jazz wrote: "Skimpy as to length, but packed with interest.
 The line-up alone should be tweaking interest already; Garnett, Bonner, McBee and Hart have never enjoyed the celebrity they deserve, and here they contribute to a fascinating collage of sound, dark splashes of colour which never sound virtuosic but which contribute to an intensely vivid and dramatic canvas."

-A review at Soundohm states: "Black Unity is a true highlight among Sanders' Avant-Garde articulations of Black cultural visions...
-Pharoah's Pan-African instrumentation and compositional endeavors come to a singular head on this project, articulated in its single, multi-sectioned, 37 minute title track.
-The dynamics are entrancing, the groove hard, the pace brisk.
-Driving, polyrhythmic balaphone and percussion work meet Tyner-esque piano voicings and the Sanders saxophone wails we know and love."